 This Recommendation permits the use of calibration gases produced by simplified means for some tests.
 Such means may consist in the use of dry gases or wet gases generated by simple test means (e.g. the absence of CO_2 in test gases, constant mass concentration during injection).
-The completed test reports shall indicate when such alternative tests means have been implemented.
+The completed test reports shall indicate when such alternative tests have been implemented.

-For other tests than accuracy tests and tests to demonstrate the capability of the breath alcohol analyser to make measurements on the end expiratory air, the following simplified means could be used :
+For tests other than those for accuracy and to demonstrate the capability of the breath alcohol analyser to make measurements on the end expiratory air, the following simplified means could be used:

-- Dry gases, which can be used for tests defined in A.7.4, A.7.5, A.7.6, A.8.1 to A.8.10 (included), - Gases without CO2, which can be used for tests defined in A.7, A.8 and A.11.
+- Dry gases, which can be used for tests defined in A.6.4, A.6.5, A.6.6, A.8.1 to A.8.10 (included), - Gases without CO2, which can be used for tests defined in A.6, A.8.